JoeNyland/joenyland.github.io/_drafts/i-m-doing-the-manchester-to-blackpool-charity-bike-ride.md

 Recently, I've been trying to get back into my mountain biking.
 It's been tough, because I've been out of it for around 12 months now.
 I gave up cycling all together last year, following a rough patch with my depression.
-I completely gave it up: sold all by gear, all my bikes and vowed that I would never cycle again and I didn't.
+I completely gave it up: sold all by gear, all my bikes and vowed that I would never cycle again ...and I didn't.
 Fast forward 10 months and I was managing my depression and the hunger to ride was building once again!

 <img src="/assets/img/posts/manchester-to-blackpool-charity-bike-ride/leeds-ride.jpg" alt="Joe mountain biking near Leeds" class="joe-leeds-ride center img-responsive img-rounded" />